cloudmesh-community/book/chapters/prg/python/python-install.md

 $ pip --version
 ```

-If you installed everything correctly you should see
+If you installed everything correctly you should see the version you have such as

 ```
 Python 3.9.5